List of The Young and the Restless characters introduced in the 1990s

-A list of notable characters from the CBS soap opera The Young and the Restless that significantly impacted storylines and debuted between January 1990 and December 1999.
+The following is a list of notable characters from the CBS soap opera The Young and the Restless that do not have their own pages but significantly impacted storylines and debuted between January 1990 and December 1999.

 Lillie Belle Barber

 Lillie Belle Barber first appeared in 1990 as the mother of Olivia and Drucilla Barber.
 The role was originated by Norma Donaldson, who portrayed the role for four years before being replaced by Robin Braxton briefly in 1994.